Existentially closed fields with G-derivations: Geometric axioms

 \subsection{Prolongation and comultiplication}

 The notions introduced in this subsection are special cases of the notions considered in \cite{MS}.
 These notions originate from Buium \cite{Bui2} and also appeared (among others) in \cite{PiZie} and \cite{KP5}. \\ \\ We fix a field $K$ with a $\mathfrak{g}$-derivation $\mathbb{D}$.
-Our first definitions do not use $\mathfrak{g}$-iterativity. \begin{itemize} \item Let $\mathcal{D}$ be a functor from the category of $K$-algebras to the category of $K[\mathbf{v}_m]$-algebras defined in the following way.
+Our first definitions do not use the $\mathfrak{g}$-iterativity condition. \begin{itemize} \item Let $\mathcal{D}$ be the functor from the category of $K$-algebras to the category of $K[\mathbf{v}_m]$-algebras defined in the following way:

 Since $\mathcal{D}$ commutes with localizations, it also defines a functor from $K$-schemes to $K[\mathbf{v}_m]$-schemes.